ShaneHutter/packmule/README.md

 	* -p,	purge
 	* -r,	delete local repository (also in -C, your choice mate)
 * -S,	Sync
-	* -d,	downgrade package to previos version either by passing the version\
+	* -d,	downgrade package to previous version either by passing the version\
 		number, or by providing a date (using multiple date formats) to\
 		determine the package version which the given package will be\
 		downgraded to.